gioele-scaletta/Graph-Coloring-System-Device-Programming-Project/README.txt

 The project is composed of several parts:

-- 	the main program, contained in the folder "src", is a C++ program created with Visual Studio on Windows.
+- 	the main program, contained in the folder "src", is a C++ program created with Visual Studio 2017 on Windows.
 To open the entire solution, it is enough to click on the .sln file.
 The program can be compiled, run and debugged using the Visual Studio environment.

--	the results of the simulations are stored in two .csv files ("results.csv" and "results_best.csv")
+-	the results of the simulations are stored in .csv files ("results.csv", "results_best.csv", "memory.csv") contained in the folder "results"

-- 	3 Python scripts are used to analyze the data of the simulations.
+- 	the "scripts" folder contains 3 Python scripts that are used to analyze the data of the simulations.
 In particular:
 	- "memory.py" plots data about memory usage
 	- "plots.py" plots results of performances vs number of threads and other parameters
 	- "tables.py" creates two tables in LaTeX containing the times and the colors for each algorithm on many graphs and it creates some plots to summarize the performances of the different algorithms

-- 	plots are stored in the "Images" folder
+- 	plots are stored in the "images" folder

 - 	some references are reported in the "references" folder